froala/ember-froala-editor/README.md

 Moving to `ember-cli-addon-docs` but just haven't gotten to it yet.
 The "old" docs site was not updated for 3.x so references here have been removed, for now.

-#### Why does this addon only work with recent ember versions, 3.13+?
-Due to the move to Glimmer Components, there is still work being done to support backwards compatibility prior to 3.13, mainly a `setComponentTemplate()` polyfill.
-Once that is complete, this addon *should* work going back to 3.4 by using several other polyfills.

 Contributing
 ------------------------------------------------------------------------------